 Information taken from Daily Local News article written on 7/23/2012 by Janet M. Colliton.
-Full story can be found by clicking this link.

 Recently, the Pennsylvania legislative bodies passed a ruling outlawing “granny snatching” in Pennsylvania.
 Formally known as the Uniform Child Custody Jurisdiction and Enforcement Act, this law would address issues surrounding legal guardianship.
 Before this law was passed, instances of family members taking elderly relatives out of nursing homes or other facilities across state lines while legal guardianship battles were occurring was a fairly well-known occurrence.
 This act, known as “granny snatching”, was a significant problem for places like nursing homes and assisted living facilities.